 CASE SUMMARY

-On January 10, 2017, the U.S. Attorney General filed a federal lawsuit against the City of Eastpointe, Michigan, Eastpointe's Mayor and City Clerk, and the Eastpointe City Council and its members, challenging the City's at-large, multiple-vote method of electing its City Council members as violating Section 2 of the Voting Rights Act.
-Specifically, the complaint alleged that the at-large method of electing City Council members had the effect of diluting the voting strength of Eastpointe's black residents.
-The U.S. requested a judicial declaration that the at-large election scheme violated Section 2 of the Voting Rights Act, an injunction barring the defendants from conducting any future elections under the at-large method, and a court order requiring the defendants to create and implement a new election system for the City Council that complied with the VRA.
+On January 10, 2017, the U.S. Attorney General filed a federal lawsuit against the City of Eastpointe, Michigan, Eastpointe’s Mayor, City Clerk, City Council, and City Council members challenging the at-large, multiple-vote method of electing City Council members as diluting Black voters’ voting strength in violation of § 2 of the federal Voting Rights Act.
+They sought a judicial declaration the election method violated § 2, an injunction barring the defendants from conducting future elections using that method, and an order requiring the city to adopt a new, VRA-compliant method of election.

 CASE LIBRARY